Safe Touches

 There are fidelity measures for Safe Touches as listed below:

-A workshop fidelity form is provided in the training manual to assist in the assessment of workshop implementation consistency and fidelity.
-The form is completed by a trained independent rater, and functions as a tool to track both fidelity to the workshop, as well as a guide to program managers about what issues may need to be changed or addressed.
+A workshop fidelity form is provided in the Safe Touches Implementation Manual to assist in the assessment of facilitation and workshop implementation, consistency, and fidelity.
+The form is completed by a trained independent rater, and functions as a tool to track fidelity to the workshop, as well as a guide to program managers about what issues may need to be changed or addressed.
 This form is not publicly available.
-It is provided to organizations that complete the Safe Touches Facilitator Training.
+It is provided to organizations or schools who have purchased the program model and completed the Safe Touches Facilitation and Implementation Training.

 Implementation Guides or Manuals